Kiuwan logo

 2. Poor Access Control

 The only thing worse than having an insecure password is having no password.
-As the Pentagon and Microsoft data leaks illustrate, this is a fairly common misconfiguration.
+As the Pentagon and Microsoft data leaks illustrate, this is a common misconfiguration.
 Poor access control includes any weak or missing credentials that could allow unauthorized access to the system or application.
 DevSecOps teams should incorporate strong privilege access management protocols — ideally zero trust — throughout the development pipeline.
 With so many system components now cloud-based, perimeter security is no longer sufficient.

 3. Unpatched Components

 Almost all software applications contain open-source code, which means their weaknesses and vulnerabilities are often public knowledge.
 Nearly 60% of data breaches in the past two years could have been avoided by patching known vulnerabilities.
 Once an open-source vulnerability is discovered, hackers can easily exploit them.
-It’s not uncommon for attacks to occur months or years after a patch has been released.
+It’s common for attacks to occur months or years after a patch has been released.
 This should be a no-brainer for development teams, but tracking all open-source components in large codebases can be difficult, particularly if they’re hidden in dependencies.
 DevSecOps teams can use an automated software composition analysis (SCA) tool to scan their codebase for all incidents of open-source code so that it can be updated and patched appropriately.

 4. Oversharing During Error Handling